Bengals–Steelers rivalry: 2004–2021: The Ben Roethlisberger era

 In a 2017 game, the Bengals took a 17–0 lead, but the Steelers outscored them 23–3 the rest of the game for 23–20 win.
 The game was a brutal affair with serious injuries to Shazier, Mixon and Burfict and subsequent suspensions to JuJu Smith-Schuster and George Iloka (with Iloka's later being overturned).
 The two teams clocked up four penalties for unnecessary roughness, one for unsportsmanlike conduct, one for roughing the passer and another for taunting.
 The Bengals themselves clocked up 13 penalties for 173 yards.
 When asked about the viciousness and the brutality of the game, Roethlisberger responded that it was "AFC North football".

 In 2018, Roethlisberger led the Steelers to a come-from behind 28–21 win with a late touchdown pass to Antonio Brown.
 During that game, Burfict was fined $112,000 for illegal hits on Brown and Steelers running back James Conner.
 There was also controversy surrounding the next play when Burfict pointed at JuJu Smith-Schuster and told him "You're next."
 In their first meeting of the 2019 season, the Steelers, led by backup quarterback Mason Rudolph, defeated the Bengals for a record ninth time in a row.

-During the 2020 season, Bengals rookie quarterback Joe Burrow made his debut in the rivalry, throwing for 215 yards and a touchdown, but it was the Steelers who came away with a 36-10 win.
+During the 2020 season, Bengals rookie quarterback Joe Burrow made his debut in the rivalry, throwing for 215 yards and a touchdown, but it was the Steelers who came away with a 36–10 win.
 Despite the fact that Burrow suffered a season-ending injury the following week, the Bengals snapped an 11-game losing streak to the Steelers during their Week 15 Monday Night Football rematch, winning 27–17.

 In 2021, the Bengals, now with a fully healthy Burrow under center, swept the Steelers for the first time since 2009 en route to the first AFC North division title and playoff appearance since 2015.
 Both teams went on to make the playoffs that season; the Steelers were eliminated in the first round by the Kansas City Chiefs while the Bengals made it to Super Bowl LVI (which they lost to the Los Angeles Rams).
 After the season, Ben Roethlisberger announced his retirement.

 2022–present

 During Week 1 of the season, the Steelers defeated the Bengals in Cincinnati, 23–20 in overtime, led by new Steelers quarterback Mitchell Trubisky.
-As of the 2024 season, the rivalry has become even between the Bengals and Steelers, with both teams having five victories so far in the 2020's.
+As of the 2025 season, the rivalry has become even between the Bengals and Steelers, with both teams having six victories so far in the 2020s.